Joramco Enters a New Partnership with Iberojet

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has forged a new partnership with Spanish-Portuguese long and medium-haul airline, Iberojet, part of Avoris Corporación Empresarial.
+(MENAFN- Asdaa-amman) Amman, Jordan – October 27, 2024 — Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has forged a new partnership with Spanish-Portuguese long and medium-haul airline, Iberojet, part of Avoris Corporación Empresarial.

 Under this partnership, Joramco provides services to perform 12-year check on A320 aircraft.
 This agreement marks the beginning of a new collaboration with Iberojet, making it the first time the airline has entrusted Joramco with its aircraft maintenance.
 The project reinforces Joramco’s commitment to delivering high-quality MRO services and strengthens its presence in the aviation market.